cindygraffin-pro/cloud-practitionner/readme.md

 **Storage Classes:**
 - S3 can move between classes manually or using S3 Lifecycle config
 - Durability (same for all classes) and Availability (varies on storage classes)
+- 99,999999999% durability
+- store data in a flat non-herarchical structure

 - General Purpose:
-  - 99,999999999% durability
   - Used for frequently accessed data
   - Big Data Analytics, mobile & gaming app, etc..
+  - no retrieval fee
 - Infrequent Access (IA):
   - less frequently accessed but requires rapid access when needed
   - disaster recovery, backups (standard infrequent access: S3 Standard-IA)